 Instruction Pack I: Introduction to the World of the HVACR

 Instruction Pack I introduces students to the HVACR technician career.
-Students are introduced to the communication, customer service, finances and record keeping.
-Students gain a strong foundation in HVACR theories.
-In addition, students explore some of the tools used in the field and learn about job site safety.
+Students are introduced to communication, customer service, finances and record keeping.
+Students gain a strong foundation in HVACR theories and terminology.

 Instruction Pack II: Fundamental HVACR Skills, Part 1